Skip navigation

 Dear Colleagues and Educational Researchers,

-The Editorial Board of the Cambridge Educational Research e-Journal (CERJ) is pleased to announce our call for submissions for Volume 12.
-We invite you to submit your manuscript and contribute to our growing community of educational researchers and practitioners worldwide.
+The Editorial Board of the Cambridge Educational Research e-Journal (CERJ) is pleased to announce our call for submissions for Volume 13: Education in Changing Times.
+We welcome contributions that question, disrupt, and reimagine education across contexts, contributing to our growing community of educational researchers and practitioners worldwide.

-We welcome submissions covering a range of themes, including but not limited to:
+We welcome submissions covering a range of sub-themes, including but not limited to:

 • STEAM Education (Science, Technology, Engineering, Arts, Mathematics Education)